GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/chapter_AstroDataClass.rst

 .. toctree::

-Manipulations of headers that relate to high-level metadata covered by "Astrodata Descriptors" should be read using the appropriate descriptor.
-Descriptions of descriptors are aspects of the Astrodata configuration, so see the ''Gemini AstroData Type Reference''.
+Manipulations of headers, specifically retrieving and setting key-value pair settings in the header section of header-data units can be done directly using the AstroData header manipulation functions which cover both PHU and extension headers.
+For higher level metadata which is availalbe for all types in the tree (in a properly constructed configuration space) data is retreived by descriptor functions, as members of the AstroData object.
+Descriptor functions access the lower level headers to return data more consistently than they exist as stored across all instrument-modes.

-However, to work with meta-data not covered by descriptors, one must read and write key-value pairs to the HDU headers at the lower-level.
+To set information or retrieve meta-data not covered by descriptors, one must read and write key-value pairs to the HDU headers at the lower-level.
 AstroData offers three pairs of functions for getting and setting header values, for each of three distinct cases.
-While it is possible to use the pyfits.Header directly (available via "ad[..].header"), it is preferrable to use the AstroData calls which allow AstroData to keep type information up to date, as well as update any other characteristics maintained in reference to the dataset's header data.
+While it is possible to use the pyfits.Header directly (available via "ad[..].header"), it is preferrable to use the AstroData calls which allow AstroData to keep type information up to date, as well as to update any other characteristics of the AstroData object which may need to be maintained when the dataset is changed.

-The three distinct uses are:
+The three distinct pairs of header access functions serve the following
+purposes:

 + set/get headers in PHU.
-+ set/get headers in the single extension of a single-HDU AstroData instance.
++ set/get headers in the single extension of a "single-HDU AstroData object".
 + set/get headers in an extension of a multi-HDU (aka "multi-extension") AstroData instance.
-This requires specifying the extension index, and cannot modify the PHU.
+This requires specifying the extension index, and cannot be used to modify the PHU as extension 0 is the first real header-data section in the MEF.

 Set/Get PHU Headers
 ####################